Skip to Content

 Project Activities:

-1. Set up intergovernmental panels in each State.
+• Establish intergovernmental panels in each state

-ULAB operation.
-In 2023, Pure Earth India and local partners assessed 30 lead-contaminated hotspots and selected two cities to conduct home-based assessments as a research activity supported by local entrepreneurs, not a State-owned initiative.
-Of the 120 children surveyed 85% had BLLs above 5µg/dl.
+Pure Earth began working in Tamil Nadu in 2018, to pilot the state’s first cleanup of a lead-contaminated site— a community located next to a licensed, sub-standard, polluting ULAB operation.
+In 2023, Pure Earth India and local partners assessed 30 lead-contaminated hotspots and selected two cities to conduct home-based assessments.
+Of the 120 children surveyed, 85% had BLLs above 5 µg/dl.
 Unlike Bihar, the soil and spice lead levels were not measuring high.
 However, 57% of cookware and 47% of lead dust samples had high lead levels.

 Project Activities: